- Carl Wegner – CEO, Contour

 Interviewed by: Deepesh Patel, Editor, Trade Finance Global

-The need for trade digitization has never been more prevalent than it is today, especially with pandemic-induced restrictions emphasizing the inefficiency of paper-based trade.
+The need for trade digitisation has never been more prevalent than it is today, especially with pandemic-induced restrictions emphasising the inefficiency of paper-based trade.
 With so many innovative startups coming to the scene, many stakeholders are looking towards the power of interoperability to patch together what may otherwise become another siloed industry.
-Is interoperability the answer to trade digitization in a post-COVID world?
-And can one company magically solve all of the complex problems we have, in this heavily siloed sector?
+Is interoperability the answer to trade digitisation in a post-COVID world?
+And can one company magically solve all of the complex problems we have in this heavily siloed sector?

 Contour and TradeLens: better together

 Contour is a blockchain-based trade finance platform that aims to digitise and streamline many of the industry’s current inefficiencies.
 The fully operational platform has come out of industry collaboration between several prominent trade finance banks and corporate entities.

 Previously known as Voltron, the platform began by focusing on Letters of Credit.
 This is due to the fact that, despite being a globally ubiquitous product that can help companies mitigate risk and access finance, market participants are often dissuaded from using paper-based LCs.
 By digitising the document and bringing everyone together onto a common platform, Contour strives to make this process easier for all parties involved.

 Where Contour has the banks coming together into a collaborative platform, TradeLens has the carriers, ports, terminals, and customs agencies coming together.
 Two-thirds of the global container market, hundreds of ports and terminals, and over a dozen customs authorities are currently on TradeLens.
 The core idea of the platform is to bring all these participants together into a shared digital space.

 A synergistic partnership, or is this just sunshine and rainbows?